emileet/arch/README.md

 # emileet/arch

-the arch experience in a container
+the arch experience in a container (intended as a build/packaging environment)

 ## instructions